 Use the links below to learn more about the following vascular surgery examinations:

-The VSITE is a multiple-choice examination taken by surgeons while in residency; it is not required as part of the board certification process.
+- The VSITE is a multiple-choice examination taken by surgeons while in residency; it is not required as part of the board certification process.

-Seven-Year Limit for Certification
+7-Year Limit for Certification

-- If you are unable to become certified within the seven-year period, you must pursue a readmissibility pathway to re-enter the certification process.
+- If you are unable to become certified within the 7-year period, you will be required to pursue a readmissibility pathway to re-enter the certification process.
 See also our exam admissibility policy for further details.